ConfusedVorlon/HSTableView/README.md

 # HSTableView

 A better UITableView.
 Rows are managed by objects.
 Things happen with blocks.

-Your whole table is declared up front with no need for delegates
+Your whole table is declared up front with no delegates.

 The table view uses a responder chain approach to provide settings.
 Any setting can be set at the row level, the section level or the table level.